christophhagen/LibSignalProtocolSwift/README.md

 ## Prerequisites

 ### Local storage
 The Signal Protocol needs local storage for message keys, identities and other state information.
-You can provide this functionality by implementing the protocol `SignalProtocolStoreContext`, which requires five delegates for the individual data stores:
+You can provide this functionality by implementing the protocol `KeyStore`, which requires five delegates for the individual data stores:

-- `IdentityKeyStoreDelegate` for storing and retrieving identity keys
+- `IdentityKeyStore` for storing and retrieving identity keys
-- `PreKeyStoreDelegate` for storing and retrieving pre keys
+- `PreKeyStore` for storing and retrieving pre keys
-- `SenderKeyStoreDelegate` for storing and retrieving sender keys
+- `SenderKeyStore` for storing and retrieving sender keys
-- `SessionStoreDelegate` for storing and retrieving the sessions
+- `SessionStore` for storing and retrieving the sessions
-- `SignedPreKeyStoreDelegate` for storing and retrieving signed pre keys
+- `SignedPreKeyStore` for storing and retrieving signed pre keys

 You can have a look at the [test implementation](https://github.com/christophhagen/SignalProtocolSwift/tree/master/SignalProtocolSwiftTests/Test%20Implementation) for inspiration.